osemeke/dotnet6-MongoDB-Microservices/README.md

 ## Ocelot API Gateway Implementation

-Empty project or minimal API
+- Empty project or minimal API
-Install-Package Ocelot
+- Install-Package Ocelot
-add ocelot.json configuration
+- add ocelot.json configuration
-add Logging
+- add Logging
-Ensure CORS is enabled on the services
+- Ensure CORS is enabled on the services
-Ensure there is no 403 redirects to https when testing on http
+- Ensure there is no 403 redirects to https when testing on http

+### Sample .net6 minimal API code

 ```csharp
 using Ocelot.DependencyInjection;